-* Diving Cruise (Double Cabin to share) in full board, water, coffee and tea and planned route to board the RED SEA BLUE FORCE 2.
+- Diving Cruise (Double Cabin sharing) in full board, water, coffee and tea and planned route to board the RED SEA BLUE FORCE 2.

-* Diving Program, air / Nitrox (only certified divers), bottle S80 and weights
+- Diving Program, air / Nitrox (only certified divers), S80 tank and weights.

 * Extraordinary possible increases of fuel, taxes or local taxes.